git-westriver/benchmark_ph_optimization/README.md

 ## Persistence-based loss functions

 The class which determines the loss function is defined in `scripts/persistence_based_loss.py`.
-In the default setting of `Configuration`, the class `ExpandLoss` is used.
+In the default setting of `OptConfig`, the class `ExpandLoss` is used.
 This class defines the loss function that tries to expand the hole in the persistence diagram.

 You can define your own class to use your favorite loss function.